Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Optimization of OFS problem

+\utwo{In this paper we study a variant of the $(1+1)$ EA for integer variables as proposed in~\cite{doerr2018static}.
+Each variable can take any integer value from 1 to $c$.
+During mutation, a selected variable is replaced by an integer chosen uniformly at random from 1 to $c$.
+In~\cite{doerr2018static} this operator is called uniform mutation and it includes a check that the new value must differ from the old one.
+In our implementation we skip that check.
+This means we allow the new value to be the same as the old one.
+Since $c$ is large and equals the number of filters $L$, the probability of drawing the same value twice is very small.
+Apart from this simplification, we follow the standard $(1+1)$ EA rule for choosing how many variables to mutate.}

-$(\mu + \lambda)$ EA explores the implementation of this algorithm with a bigger population size for solving OFS.
+$(\mu + \lambda)$ EA is an implementation of this algorithm with a bigger population size for solving OFS.
 In this algorithm: \begin{itemize} \item Population Size $\mu$: a population of $\mu$ candidate solutions is maintained. \item Selection and Mutation: during each iteration $\lambda$ offspring are created.
-Each offspring is generated in two steps: 1) a single parent solution is selected uniformly at random from the current population of $\mu$ candidates; 2) The mutation operation described earlier is applied to this parent solution. \item Elitist Survival Selection: The algorithm then combines the parent population ($\mu$ candidates) with the newly generated $\lambda$ offspring ($\mu + \lambda$ total solutions).
-From this combined pool the algorithm selects the $\mu$ best individuals (those with the smallest objective function values) to form the population for the next iteration.
-This selection process ensures that high-performing solutions are carried forward. \end{itemize}
+Each offspring is generated in two steps: 1) a single parent solution is selected uniformly at random from the current population of $\mu$ candidates; 2) The \utwo{uniform} mutation operation described \utwo{in this section} is applied to this parent solution. \item Elitist Survival Selection: The algorithm then combines the parent population ($\mu$ candidates) with the newly generated $\lambda$ offspring ($\mu + \lambda$ total solutions).
+From this combined pool the algorithm selects the $\mu$ best individuals (those with the smallest objective function values) to form the population for the next iteration. \end{itemize}

+\utwo{To justify our design choices in the $(\mu+\lambda)$ EA, we note the following points.
+We choose a population of size $\mu$ and generate $\lambda$ offspring in each generation to balance exploration and computational cost.
+A larger population improves diversity and reduces the risk of premature convergence.
+Selecting each parent uniformly at random maintains an unbiased search, meaning that it avoids over‐emphasising any individual.
+We apply elitist survival selection ensures that the best solutions are never lost and that the algorithm makes steady progress toward better filters for the OFS problem.}